thegooddocsproject/templates/style-guide/about-style-guide.md

 section to provide guidelines about how to request changes to the style guide and outline how often decisions can be revisited (such as after a year).

-## About the "Decision Log" section
+## About the "Decision log" section

 This section is optional.
 Various project managers, sponsors, and teams make a lot of decisions while working on a project long-term.
 A decision log can track